railiavaliullina/Digital-Image-Processing/README.md

 # Digital-Image-Processing

+# About The Project

+The following algorithms were implemented:

+*Assignment 1)*
-1) Поиск контуров с помощью алгоритма Suzuki (Suzuki S. et al. Topological structural analysis of digitized binary images by border);
+Contours search using the Suzuki algorithm (Suzuki S. et al. Topological structural analysis of digitized binary images by border);

-2) Алгоритм Contrast Limited Adaptive Histogram Equalization (CLAHE, Pizer S. M. et al. Adaptive histogram equalization and its variations);
+2) Contrast Limited Adaptive Histogram Equalization Algorithm (CLAHE),

+from paper: Pizer S. M. et al. Adaptive histogram equalization and its variations;

-3) Otsu, Sauvola binarization;
+3) Otsu and Sauvola binarization algorithms;

-4) Алгоритм Digital Image Forgery Detection Using JPEG Features and Local Noise Discrepancies (https://www.hindawi.com/journals/tswj/2014/230425/);
+4) Digital Image Forgery Detection Using JPEG Features and Local Noise Discrepancies [https://www.hindawi.com/journals/tswj/2014/230425/];

-5) Алгоритм поиска границ Кэнни (Canny Edge), разметка связных областей (Two Pass Connected Components Labeling);
+5) Canny Edge search algorithm, Two Pass Connected Components Labeling;

-6) Алгоритм нахождения “корректной” ориентации текста с помощью преобразования Фурье для изображений;
+6) Algorithm for finding the “correct” text orientation using the Fourier transform for images;